KevinJump/uSync-Legacy/docs/getting-started.md

 ## First Run
-The first time you run your umbraco site after installing uSync. uSync will perform a export of your settings from the site.
+The first time you run your Umbraco site after installing uSync. uSync will perform an export of your settings from the site.

 **uSync will export:**